 But there was also steamed shrimp, steamed crab, fried chicken, grilled whole fish, macaroni salads, coconut glutenous rice etc. What a feast in such an amazing location.

 Later that night, dinner at Sherwood was spoilt due to an invoked 2130 curfew.
 We literally got asked to leave the dining room, despite wanting to order more food and drinks.
 I thought it was a hotel, not a boarding school.
 Have a read of my TripAdvisor review here.
 I suggest you do not stay there.

 Day 3 of A foodie Christmas in Bohol, Philippines 2016 – 23/12/16

 We skipped the very probably crappy breakfast at Sherwood and went exploring Tagbilaran City.

 Payag for brunch, 18 CPG East Avenue, 2nd Floor.
 Likely this will be the very best BBQ chicken you have ever had.
 It’s so succulent, smoky from the coals, and charred from the intense heat.
 We frequent this restaurant every single time we come to Tagbilaran, it is just so very good and constantly high quality.
-Sadly though the same does not apply to one of their franchise locations at BQ Shopping Mall – that was disgustingly dirty and the staff were completely not interested.
-Do not have your first Payag experience there, make sure you go to the East Avenue.
+Sadly though the same does not apply to one of their franchise locations at BQ Shopping Mall – that was disgustingly dirty and the staff was completely not interested.
+Do not have your first Payag experience there, make sure you go to East Avenue.
 Do we look happy and hungry?
 Oh yes indeed…

 What did we eat this day;